Marcus Noel, MD

 Dr. Noel is also passionate about ensuring that all patients – regardless of their race, ethnicity, gender identity or other factors – receive excellent care.
 But inequities and disparities remain.
 And for Black Americans, those disparities result in the highest pancreatic cancer incidence and death rates of any racial or ethnic group.

-Dr. Noel’s message to the Black community is to be aware of risk factors for pancreatic cancer – especially conditions like diabetes and obesity that are prevalent within that community.
+His message to the Black community is to be aware of risk factors for pancreatic cancer – especially conditions like diabetes and obesity that are prevalent within that community.
 And, he encourages everyone to reach out to their healthcare teams when something feels wrong.

 “Someone who’s losing weight, not feeling well, should really speak up to their physician,” he said.

-“You need to be an advocate for yourself.”
+“Don’t be afraid to advocate for yourself.”